Ed-von-Schleck/shoco/README.md

 There’s another good small string compressor out there: [**smaz**](https://github.com/antirez/**smaz**). **smaz** seems to be dictionary based, while **shoco** is an entropy encoder.
 As a result, **smaz** will often do better than **shoco** when compressing common english terms.
 However, **shoco** typically beats **smaz** for more obscure input, as long as it’s ASCII.
 Smaz may enlarge your string for uncommon words (like numbers), **shoco** will never do that for ASCII strings.

 Performance-wise, **shoco** is typically faster by at least a factor of 2.
-As an example, compressing and decompressing all words in `/usr/dict/share/words` with **smaz** takes around 0.325s on my computer and compresses on average by 28%, while **shoco** has a compression average of 33% (with the standard table; an optimized table will be even better) and takes around 0.145s. **shoco** is _especially_ fast at decompression.
+As an example, compressing and decompressing all words in `/usr/dict/share/words` with **smaz** takes around 0.325s on my computer and compresses on average by 28%, while **shoco** has a compression average of 33% (with the standard model; an optimized model will be even better) and takes around 0.145s. **shoco** is _especially_ fast at decompression.

 **shoco** can be trained with user data, while **smaz**’s dictionary is built-in.
 That said, the maximum compression rate of **smaz** is hard to reach for **shoco**, so depending on your input type, you might fare better with **smaz** (there’s no way around it: You have to measure it yourself).